sarahkaarina/similaritymodels/README.md

 # Build theoretical similarity models w/ similaritymodels

-**About**: R package to create similarity models (nearest neighbors, convergence, divergence, and bow tie)
+**About**: R package to create similarity models (nearest neighbors, convergence, bow tie, and punctuated)

-The R package 'similarity models' uses functions built on the basis of previous work by Finn et al., (2020) and Camacho et., (2023).
-It also includes an additional function (bow_tie()) developed and built by the author Sarah K. Crockford, with conceptual input from Michael V. Lombardo.
+The R package 'similarity models' uses functions built on the basis of previous work by Finn et al., (2020) (and extended by Camacho et., (2023)*).
+It also includes an additional two functions (bow_tie() and punctuated()) developed and built by the author Sarah K. Crockford, with conceptual input from Michael V. Lombardo.

 # Project background